itancio/sokoban/docs/SOFTWARE_DESIGN.md

 }

-// one of the possible movement directions for the player enum Direction {UP, DOWN, LEFT, RIGHT}
+// one of the possible movement directions for the player enum Direction {U, D, L, R}

-// attempt a player move in direction (up/down/left/right) and return true/false to indicate if it was successful bool move(Direction direction)
+// attempt a player move in direction (up/down/left/right) and return true/false to indicate if it was successful. internally, append to the history of moves made. bool move(Direction direction)

-// switch to level level_number if possible, throw otherwise void change_level(int level_number)
+// switch to level level_number if possible, throw otherwise void change_level(uint level_number)

 // reset the current level to its original state (could be replaced by change_level by passing in the current level number) void reset()